YuxiangChai/AITK/README.md

 python scripts/start_avd.py
 ```

-This will duplicate the initial AVD and all the tasks will be executed on the duplicated AVD, so that each time you test your agent, a same environment will be used.
+This will duplicate the initial AVD and all the tasks will be executed on the duplicated AVD, so that each time you test your agent, the same environment will be used.

 ### 2. Prepare the Agent